Inventor's gadget may have killed him

-An autopsy was completed yesterday morning and police have since said the death was accidental.
+An autopsy had been completed and police have since said the death was accidental.

-A police spokeswoman refused to comment further on the circumstances surrounding the death which is now being referred to the coroner.
+A police spokeswoman refused to comment further on the circumstances surrounding the death which was now being referred to the coroner.

-Neighbours spoke about the presence of a container and trailer at the back of the property but Alexander confirmed the man's body was found inside the house.
+Neighbours spoke about the presence of a container and trailer at the back of the property but Alexander confirmed Roiall's body was found inside the house.

 A neighbour, who did not want to be named, said the area was normally very quiet.

 However, she said there had been an unusually high number of police officers patrolling the street in the past few weeks.

 "It's all been a bit weird," she said.